DETAILED ACTION

 The following is an examiner’s statement of reasons for allowance:

-Regarding claim 23: The cited prior art fails to disclose, teach, or suggest: “The method according to claim 22 wherein the first training dataset comprises images of the area of interest captured from an altitude of no more than 100 km and the second training dataset comprises images of the area of interest captured from an altitude of no less than 100 km; optionally wherein the first training dataset comprises images captured by aircraft and the second training dataset comprises images captured by satellite” in the context of the claim as a whole.
+Regarding claim 23: The cited prior art fails to disclose, teach, or suggest: “The method according to claim 22 wherein the first training dataset comprises images of the area of interest captured from at least one of: an altitude of no more than 100 km, and an aircraft; and wherein the second training dataset comprises images of the area of interest captured from at least one of: an altitude of no less than 100 km, and a satellite” in the context of the claim as a whole.

 Regarding claim 25: The cited prior art fails to disclose, teach, or suggest: “The method according to claim 22 wherein the first training dataset comprises images having a first spatial density and the second training dataset comprises images having a second spatial density less than the first spatial density, such that an element of the second training dataset corresponds spatially to a plurality of elements of the first training dataset” in the context of the claim as a whole.